microsoft/pxt/common-docs/teachers.md

     https://[editor url]/--docs#book:/[course location under the docs folder]

-For example, here are the steps to create a 'book' view for an introductory course for MakeCode Arcade.
+For example, here are the steps to create a 'book' view of an introductory course for MakeCode Arcade.
 The course is found at https://arcade.makecode.com/courses/csintro1, so the first step is to split that into two parts: the editor url (`https://arcade.makecode.com`) and the location of the course (`/courses/csintro1`).